A season when Premier League survival meant more than just beating relegation

 Heading into the summer, the picture regarding coronavirus also gives cause for cautious optimism.

-The final two rounds of matches will be played in front of limited crowds, and Premier League chief executive Richard Masters is optimistic stadiums will be full when the new season kicks off in mid-August.
+The final two rounds of matches were played in front of limited crowds, and Premier League chief executive Richard Masters is optimistic stadiums will be full when the new season kicks off in mid-August.

 The top flight survived calls for a mid-season ‘circuit-breaker’ – and even curtailment – after a rise in infections linked to the so-called Kent variant led to a series of postponements over the Christmas and New Year period.